-We are working towards our first Eco-congregation award with Eco-congregation Scotland.
+We are now working towards our Silver Eco-congregation award with Eco-congregation Scotland.

 We are registered with the Fairtrade Foundation as a Fairtrade Church.

 Becoming an Eco-Congregation

 It means that we have adopted a long-term vision that we as a church would be one that ‘Cares for God’s creation, now and forever.’

 It also means that we have adopted values that demonstrate that we:

 - Care passionately for God’s creation – our planet, its biodiversity and its resources

 - Would work cooperatively with each other and with others who care about the environment

 - Would encourage transformational change at individual, community and national levels

 We need to continuously work on three strands of activity: